ansys/pyfluent/doc/source/index.rst

 fluid properties, executing the solution, refining the mesh, running a parametric study, and postprocessing and viewing the results.

-Python is a portable, dynamically typed, interpreted programming language that is easy to learn, read, and write.
-It is free to use and distribute and is supported by a vast support library of thousands of available packages.

 What is PyFluent?
 -----------------